Safety Legislation and Obligations

 Guidance materials are designed to elaborate on HOW to satisfy the obligations set down by the legislation.
 Guidance covers a very broad variety of topics such as excavation work, hazard identification & risk assessment, various specific plant & equipment issues etc.

-View the South Australia codes of practice.
+View the South Australian Codes of Practice.

 View information on SafeWork SA plant safety.